The Crossing

 Polar Primer Svalbard

 Eight days on and around the ice.
 Resilience coaching.
 Real polar expedition.
 No experience needed.
-Limited places.
 You will need to train and prepare, and I will guide you through every step of that.
 What I can tell you is this: you will come back a different person.
+More info to follow 2027.

 Waitlist Open